0xNeshi/hardhat/v-next/hardhat-node-test-reporter/README.md

 This reporter will format errors in a human readable way.

-It will try to use the `inspect` method from the `node:util` module to print the error object together with its stack trace.
+It will try to print the error object together with its stack trace.

 It will replace file URLs with relative paths.
-This currently does not work well on Windows.
+This should work on Windows, too.

 Finally, it will attempt to show a diff of the expected and actual values of the error object, if they are available.